kathesch/JuliaTutorial.jl/docs/src/index.md

 Julia can be installed from its [official download page](https://julialang.org/downloads/).

-It can also be installed via homebrew (on macs).
+It can also be installed via homebrew (on macs) by pasting the following command into a terminal.
 This command will install the current stable release (currently 1.8.1).

 ```
 brew install --cask julia
 ```

-You can run a Julia file in you active directory by typing `julia my_julia_program.jl`

 Simply typing `julia` in a terminal to open a Julia REPL (read-evaluate-print-loop) session.
-You can use the REPL to evaluate simple julia expression, manage julia packages, run shell commands, and access documentation.
+You can use the REPL to evaluate simple Julia expression, manage Julia packages, run shell commands, and access documentation.
 Additionally, you can run a Julia file in you active directory by typing `julia my_julia_program.jl`.

 Let's open a julia REPL and type `print("hello world")`.
 ```